mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 ## Known Issues

+The following items are known issues with this release.

 ### Create cert-manager resources on attached clusters with cert-manager pre-installed

-If you are attaching a cluster that already has `cert-manager` installed, you need to manually create some cert-manager resources after attaching your cluster.
+If you attach a cluster that already has `cert-manager` installed, you need to manually create the three cert-manager resources, in the yaml file, after attaching your cluster.

 For example, [Konvoy-created clusters that are self-managed][konvoy-self-managed] have `cert-manager` already installed to the `cert-manager` namespace.

-Check whether your cluster is self-managed by:
+Verify that your cluster is self-managed by:

 ```bash
 export KUBECONFIG=<kubeconfig-path>